mostlycloudysky/aws-chaos-experiments/README.md

 # AWS-CHAOS-EXPERIMENTS

-This repository demonstrates chaos engineering practices using AWS Fault Injection Simulator (FIS), Systems Manager and GitHub Actions Workflow.
+This repository demonstrates chaos engineering practices on AWS EC2 Windows instances using AWS Fault Injection Simulator (FIS), Systems Manager and GitHub Actions Workflow.
 It includes scenarios for CPU stress, network latency, and stopping EC2 instances.
 The workflows automate detection and remediation of issues using AWS Systems Manager (SSM).

+> ### Disclaimer ⚠️
+> Please note that running these experiments will incur costs on your AWS account.
+Ensure you monitor your usage and understand the potential charges associated with using AWS services such as EC2, FIS, and CloudWatch.

 ## Prerequisites